 Do you ever give blood?
 According to the Red Cross, every two seconds there’s an American in need of it, requiring roughly 41,000 donations per day.
 In the U.S., more than 100 million people are eligible to donate, although only about 9 million do so every year (1).

-While a necessary and benevolent act, personal trainers, competitive athletes, and fitness enthusiasts should be aware that donating blood is not without physical consequences, including a temporary reduction in endurance performance (4,5,6,7) and in some cases, iron-deficiency (8).
+While a necessary and benevolent act, personal trainers, competitive athletes, strength and conditioning specialists, and fitness enthusiasts should be aware that donating blood is not without physical consequences, including a temporary reduction in endurance performance (4,5,6,7) and in some cases, iron-deficiency (8).

 Blood Donation Types and Functions